jawerty/query-hacker/README.md

 I built this during this [livestream](https://youtube.com/live/g7ZURZgwZaw)

+I made this mostly because I wanted a way to improve my Google experience without needing to go off platform.

 You can download the project and unpack it in a chrome browser.

 # How I built it